The Firm (novel): Origins

 Grisham himself had planned to become a tax lawyer before pivoting to trial law.

 He told NBC in 2011:My first book was published in 1989, A Time to Kill.
 When it came out, it didn't sell.
 I was very busy then as a lawyer and I told myself, “I’m going to write one more book.”
-When I was in law school I had a friend he was a top student and this guy was heavily recruited and would go off to visit law firms, and he came back from a trip and he said, “You know, I didn't really feel good about that firm.
+When I was in law school I had a friend who was a top student and this guy was heavily recruited and would go off to visit law firms, and he came back from a trip and he said, “You know, I didn't really feel good about that firm.
 I got the impression that once you joined the firm you never leave, like it's owned by the Mafia or something.”
 Well that was ten years earlier but the idea stuck.Grisham began writing The Firm the day after he finished A Time to Kill.

 When he sent the draft to his agent, bootleg copies were made and the story was shopped around Hollywood without Grisham’s knowledge and purchased by Paramount Pictures for $600,000.
 The existence of a movie deal drove demand for the book deal and the book was purchased by Doubleday.